stevehook/lotus-todo/README.md

     $ cd ng-app && grunt test

-####React.js

-Work in Progress.

-The infrastructure for this client application is deliberately lightweight.
-We are just using npm and Browserify to run the development environment.

-Browserify will pre-process all the JS into a `bundle.js` file.
-To kick off a watcher that re-generates this file when needed:

-    $ npm start

-To run a local server, based on `http-server`, that just serves the static assets that make up the front-end:

-    $ npm run-script serve

-Tests, (TBA):

-    $ npm test

-Run eslint:

-    $ npm run lint

 ##Running the development server

-The most convenient way to run a development server is to use the Node.js connect server to run the front-end, as well as running the hanami back-end.
+The most convenient way to run a development server is to use the Node.js connect server to run the front-end, and run the hanami back-end in a separate process.
 So assuming you've started PostgreSQL and set up the database (see above) start the back-end with:

     $ bundle exec hanami server -p 9292